MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-rise-integration.md

 The vWAN network hub is deployed and managed entirely by customer in customer subscription and vnet.
 On-premise connection and routing through vWAN network hub are also managed entirely by customer.

-Again, contact your SAP representative for details and steps needed to establish this connectivity.
+Contact your SAP representative for details and steps needed to establish this connectivity.

 ## DNS integration with SAP RISE/ECS managed workloads